gympy/gympy.github.io/_posts/2016-11-4-Literature-review.md

     potentially know everything about its environment, and yet not be able to control everything [@rl-sutton].

--   <span>A common assumption in RL algorithms is that the states of system have the Markov Property.
+-   <span>A common assumption in RL algorithms is that the state evolution of the system exhibits the *Markov property*.
 This property states that knowledge of the current state is sufficient to make decisions that also need to take into account all the historical states that were necessary to be at the current state.
 Mathematically speaking, a state is said